Why use adhesive to hold your wooden stair parts together?

 Applying adhesive requires little expertise

 Unlike screws and nails that need to be hammered accurately into place using tools and some expertise, an adhesive can be applied easily by anyone.
+We explain how to apply stair glue further down.

 An adhesive is quick to apply and dry